 - Get individualized instruction and critique in the field as well as classroom

-The workshop will kick off on Saturday October 14, 2017 at 2:00 PM at the Bar Harbor Hotel – The Bluenose with a short reception and slideshow and then it’s into the field we go to make images.
-There is no “set” daily schedule, rather we keep things flexible in order to best respond to the weather and light available for making images.
+The workshop will kick off on Saturday October 13, 2017 at 2:00 PM at the Bar Harbor Hotel – The Bluenose with a short reception and slideshow and then it’s into the field we go to make images.
+There is no “set” daily schedule, rather we keep things flexible in order to best respond to the weather and available light for making images.
 Typically, we’ll be out for sunrise, shoot until mid morning and then take a break for a meal and brief rest.
 We’ll convene in the conference room for instruction, post processing and critique during the mid-day hours when the light is typically less conducive to photography.
 We’ll then head back out into the field in the late afternoon and evening, ending our session after sunset.
-We’ll end our time together with a fun group dinner to celebrate our last sunset shoot of the workshop on Tuesday October 17.
+We’ll end our time together after our last sunset shoot of the workshop on Tuesday October 16.

 There will be no strenuous hiking involved during the workshop and most locations will be close to the road.
 Some locations, however may involve a short hike of less than a mile with no serious elevation gains.
 We will be spending a lot of time shooting along the rocky Maine coast.
 The terrain there is very uneven and can be somewhat slippery.
 Hiking boots and a modest level of health and fitness will greatly enhance your experience.